DataFire/Integrations/integrations/generated/google_storage/README.md

 #### Input
 * input `object`
   * bucket **required** `string`: Name of a bucket.
+  * optionsRequestedPolicyVersion `integer`: The IAM policy format version to be returned.
+If the optionsRequestedPolicyVersion is for an older version that doesn't support part of the requested IAM policy, the request fails.
+  * provisionalUserProject `string`: The project to be billed for this request if the target bucket is requester-pays bucket.
   * userProject `string`: The project to be billed for this request.
 Required for Requester Pays buckets.
   * alt `string` (values: json): Data format for the response.
   * fields `string`: Selector specifying which fields to include in a partial response.